Mela User Guide

 +Range

-The maximum upward transposition amount in semitones.
+Sets the maximum upward transposition in semitones.

 −Range

-The maximum downward transposition amount in semitones.
+Sets the maximum downward transposition in semitones.

 Released on Jun 2, 2023 as part of Collection 1.